Deep-MI/FastSurfer/doc/overview/README.md

 # Requirements to input images
 All pipeline parts and modules require good quality MRI images, preferably from a 3T MR scanner.
 FastSurfer expects a similar image quality as FreeSurfer, so what works with FreeSurfer should also work with FastSurfer.
 Notwithstanding module-specific limitations, resolution should be between 1mm and 0.7mm isotropic (slice thickness should not exceed 1.5mm).
 Preferred sequence is Siemens MPRAGE or multi-echo MPRAGE.
 GE SPGR should also work.
-See `--vox_size` flag for high-res behaviour.s
+See `--vox_size` flag for high-res behaviour.

 ![](../../images/teaser.png)